About the higher education sector in Wales

 Furthermore, higher education in Wales is a major economic force:

-- Around 1 in 16 students from Wales takes some element of their course through the medium of Welsh.
+- Around 8% of students from Wales takes some element of their course through the medium of Welsh.

-- Wales welcomes more than 13,000 international students annually.
+- Wales welcomes around 17,000 international students annually.

 - More than half of students who study in Wales are from Wales.

 - Some higher education courses are provided through further education colleges.

 - producing more than 30,000 graduates a year.